csmoxford/robustToxicities/readme.md

 ## Usage ##

-See the examples in inst\examples, or read the help files using `?robustToxicities`.
+See the examples in the help files using `?robustToxicities`.

 ## To-do list ##